mahes-a/2023/AzureOpenAI/PowerBIAOIIntegration.md

          Only list  top country names by Population do not respond with any other response rather than the country and Population, Do not include any explanations, only provide a  RFC8259 compliant JSON response following this format without deviation. [{"Country":"USA","Population":"12222"},{"Country":"China","Population":"333"}]

 **Power Query Post to Function App and transformations**

+  - Open a Power BI Desktop and Go to